 The USPTO rarely grants a patent without first issuing a document called an Office action, which argues against the novelty or non-obviousness of the patent’s subject matter.
 Jeff Williams is adept at countering these arguments, clarifying for the patent examiner how the new drug can be distinguished from similar medicines that may already be patented.
 Jeff’s skill and legal knowledge have enabled him to help clients receive the patent protection their inventions deserve.

-Contact the Law Office of Jeff Williams today to schedule an initial free consultation for any pharmaceutical matters related to intellectual property.
-It's an important first step that may lead to obtaining a patent for your invention.
+Contact the Williams IP Law today to schedule an initial free consultation for any pharmaceutical matters related to intellectual property.
+It’s an important first step that may lead to obtaining a patent for your invention.